NFL news never seems to end, but that’s a welcome diversion for sports fans amid coronavirus outbreak

 This is one of the more challenging times our country has faced, with new fears and restrictions popping up every day.
 And one of our prime coping mechanisms — sports — is virtually gone for the foreseeable future.

-What we do have, though is a free-agency period to get people talking.
+What we do have, though, is a free-agency period to get people talking.
 And then we’ll have a lead-up to the draft, which is scheduled to proceed sans fans.
-And then, barring a change in plans, we’ll have a three-day televised draft, which may not have the pageantry of drafts past but will still spawn suspense and emotion.
+And then, barring a change in plans, we’ll have a three-day televised draft, which might not have the pageantry of drafts past but will still spawn suspense and emotion.

 Most of the time, the never-ending NFL seems like too much.
 But right now, it’s exactly what sports fans need.